BUS FPX 4121 Assessment 1 Ethical Theories and Principles

 • Ethical Theories and Principles

 Shall we continue the exploration of these ideas and concepts of ethics outside this class today?
-We will proceed to dissect their meaning, feasibility, and application in our everyday existence and professional advancements with emphasis on how they work at Mercy Medical Center (Haddad & Geiger, 2023).
+We will proceed to dissect their meaning, feasibility, and application in our everyday existence and professional advancements with an emphasis on how they work at Mercy Medical Center (Haddad & Geiger, 2023).

 It is through this discussion of this important and indeed rather complex topic that we shall find out how these ethical postures point us in the direction of ethical leadership.
 Positive results eventually follow ethical leadership, which is evidenced by within our esteemed place of work, Mercy Medical Center (Varkey, 2021).